Adri6336/EnKryptos/README.md

 **Windows:**

+Download the file titled EnKryptos-Win.zip.
+Extract it once downloaded.

 After extracting the zip, find the EnKryptos.exe file within the new folder and double click to run.
 Don't move the executable from its folder -- there's a lot of necessary parts hidden within the folder (makes it easier for you to find the right file).

 **Linux:**

+Download the file called EnKryptos-Lin.tar.gz.
+Extract it once downloaded.

 After extracting the tarball, cd into the extracted folder.
-Locate the EnKryptos file and use "./EnKryptos" to execute it.
+Enter the command "./EnKryptos" to execute it.

 # Using Enkryptos as a Script (Ultra Strength)